textX/textX/docs/index.md

 - [pyTabs](https://github.com/E2Music/pyTabs) - A Domain-Specific Language (DSL) for simplified music notation
 - [pyFlies](https://github.com/igordejanovic/pyFlies) - DSL for cognitive experiments modeling

+## textX in the industry

+[Typhoon HIL, Inc.](https://www.typhoon-hil.com/) is a technology leader for ultra-high fidelity Hardware-in-the-Loop (HIL) real-time emulators for power electronics.  textX is used as a part of Typhoon-HIL's schematic editor for the description of power electronic and DSP schemes and components.

 ## Editor/IDE support